bhammy27/Fantasy_Football_database_SQL/README.md

 # Fantasy_Football_database_SQL
 A desire to win my Fantasy Football leagues led to the realization that I have a passion for Data Analytics.
 What once began as manually entering 100s of rows of data into Excel to prepare for the draft, has evolved into the creation of this Fantasy Football data base.
-I will create the database using pgAdmin and postgreSQL.
-Upon completion, I will query the data to create a draft strategy report for the 2024 season.
+I created the database using pgAdmin and postgreSQL.
+Upon completion, I will query the data to create the [2024 Draft Report](https://github.com/bhammy27/2024_Draft_Report_SQL).
+I will use the report to draft my 2024 fantasy team.
 #### How does someone win Fantasy Football?
   -  The first step is to draft a team of players from 6 different positions
   -    A team has 1 Quarterback, 2 Running Backs, 2 Wide Receivers, 1 Tight End, 1 Flex position (which can be another Running Back, Wide Receiver, or Tight End), and finally 1 Kicker and Team Defense